mdditt2000/kubernetes-1-19/cis 2.3/ingresslink/README.md

 **Step 1:**

-### 1. Create the Proxy iRule on Bigip
+### Create the Proxy iRule on Bigip

 Proxy Protocol is required by NGINX to provide the applications PODs with the original client IPs.
-Use the following steps to configure the Proxy_Protocol_iRule.
-Proxy_Protocol_iRule can be located from repo [iRule](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.3/ingresslink/big-ip/proxy-protocal/irule)
+Use the following steps to configure the Proxy_Protocol_iRule. iRule can be located from [iRule](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.3/ingresslink/big-ip/proxy-protocal/irule)

 * Login to BigIp GUI
 * On the Main tab, click Local Traffic > iRules.
 * Click Create.
 * In the Name field, type name as "Proxy_Protocol_iRule".
 * In the Definition field, Copy the definition from "Proxy_Protocol_iRule" file.
 Click Finished.

-### Configure CIS component for IngressLink

 **Step 2**

-Create CIS Ingresslink CRD schema
+### Create CIS Ingresslink CRD schema

 ```
 kubectl create -f ingresslink-customresourcedefinition.yaml
 ```
 cis-crd-schema [repo](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.3/ingresslink/cis/ingresslink/cis-crd-schema/ingresslink-customresourcedefinition.yaml)

-**Step 2:**
+**Step 3:**

-### 2. Install the CIS Controller
+### Install the CIS Controller

 Add BIG-IP credentials as Kubernetes Secrets.